leanprover-community/lean4-metaprogramming-book/md/main/overview.md

 # Overview

-In this chapter, we will go through the fundamental concepts behind Lean metaprogramming, and how they interact.
+In this chapter, we will provide an overview of the primary steps involved in the Lean compilation process, including parsing, elaboration, and evaluation.
+As alluded to in the introduction, metaprogramming in Lean involves plunging into the heart of this process.
+We will explore the fundamental objects involved, `Expr` and `Syntax`, learn what they signify, and discover how one can be turned into another (and back!).

 In the next chapters, you will learn the particulars.
 As you read on, you might want to return to this chapter occasionally to remind yourself of how it all fits together.

 ## Connection to compilers